-- The final fee for 2019/20 will be subject to additional fees for the work carried out in response to significant risks and change of scope, specifically the work identified in this report covering: - Additional pensions procedures as a result of the McCloud consultation, including the review of an additional set of draft financial statements and the engagement of EY Pensions; - · Restatement of current and prior year pension disclosures in relation to LGPS; - The engagement of EY Real Estate to assess the calculation of assets and challenge the Authority's valuer in respect of assumptions used; - Use of lower materiality to respond to extent of errors found in the prior (and current) year audit; - The VFM significant risks identified; and - Additional procedures required in respect of the impact of Covid-19, including additional procedures and consultation on the going concern assessment, and consideration of the impact of C-19 on the control environment and governance arrangements.
+\ The final fee for 2019/20 will be subject to additional fees for the work carried out in response to significant risks and change of scope, specifically the work identified in this report covering:

+- Additional pensions procedures as a result of the McCloud consultation, including the review of an additional set of draft financial statements and the engagement of EY Pensions; - Restatement of current and prior year pension disclosures in relation to LGPS; - The engagement of EY Real Estate to assess the calculation of assets and challenge the Authority's valuer in respect of assumptions used; - Use of lower materiality to respond to extent of errors found in the prior (and current) year audit; - The VFM significant risks identified; - Additional procedures required in respect of the impact of Covid-19, including additional procedures and consultation on the going concern assessment, and consideration of the impact of C-19 on the control environment and governance arrangements; and - Work required to consult and report on a proposed qualification to the PCC and CC value for money arrangements. - Work required to identify, audit and consult on a number of prior period restatements to the PCC and CC financial statements. - Work required, with technical support, to review the PCCs capital financing requirement note, agree the reconciling adjustments and the appropriateness of the additional voluntary minimum revenue provision charge. - Work required to review a number of iterations to the audited accounts and ensure the completeness and accuracy of the corrected adjustments to the PCC and CC financial statements.